 The majority of dwellings in the unsewered townships of Bushfield and Woodford and rural areas adjoining are three or more bedroom dwellings occupied by families.
-The figures below indicate a dominance of 2 to 4 bedroom dwellings placing pressure on unsewered areas with recent five-year development growth increased in areas such as Hopkins Point, Dennington, and southern parts of Bushfield; all unsewered areas.
+The figures below indicate a dominance of 2 to 4 bedroom dwellings in (2019).
+Population Statistics data, Forecast map of dwellings and development; Accessed from: https://forecast.id.com.au/warrnambool placing pressure on unsewered areas with recent five-year development growth increased in areas such as Hopkins Point, Dennington, and southern parts of Bushfield; all unsewered areas.